lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 To add a new page to the documentation follow these two steps:

 1. Create a new markdown file under `docs/subdir/file_name.md` and put the documentation inside.
-  - The file name should follow the pattern `fancy_title_and_more.md`.
+The sub directory and file name should follow the pattern `fancy_title_and_more.md`.
 1. Add `subdir/file_name.md` to the configuration file `mkdocs.yml` by updating the navigation section.

 Make sure that the new page **is not floating**, i.e., it can be reached directly from the documentation structure.